Robots.txt: Artificial intelligence

 Starting in the 2020s, web operators began using robots.txt to deny access to bots collecting training data for generative AI.
 In 2023, Originality.AI found that 306 of the thousand most-visited websites blocked OpenAI's GPTBot in their robots.txt file and 85 blocked Google's Google-Extended.
 Many robots.txt files named GPTBot as the only bot explicitly disallowed on all pages.
 Denying access to GPTBot was common among news websites such as the BBC and The New York Times.
 In 2023, blog host Medium announced it would deny access to all artificial intelligence web crawlers as "AI companies have leached value from writers in order to spam Internet readers".

-GPTBot complies with the robots.txt standard and gives advice to web operators about how to disallow it, but The Verges David Pierce said this only began after "training the underlying models that made it so powerful".
+GPTBot complies with the robots.txt standard and advises web operators about how to disallow it, but The Verges David Pierce said this only began after "training the underlying models that made it so powerful".
 Also, some bots are used both for search engines and artificial intelligence, and it may be impossible to block only one of these options.
 404 Media reported that companies like Anthropic and Perplexity.ai circumvented robots.txt by renaming or spinning up new scrapers to replace the ones that appeared on popular blocklists.
+To help identify the growing number of web crawlers, Cloudflare maintains a public directory of known bot user agents, organized by category and operator.

 In 2025, the nonprofit RSL Collective announced the launch of the Really Simple Licensing (RSL) open content licensing standard, allowing web publishers to set terms for AI bots in their robots.txt files.
 Participating companies at launch included Medium, Reddit, and Yahoo.